Litecoin Cash (LCC) Price Reaches $0.0023 on Exchanges

-Litecoin Cash (LCC) traded up 2.5% against the U.S. dollar during the twenty-four hour period ending at 18:00 PM E.T. on November 18th.
-Over the last week, Litecoin Cash has traded 3.7% lower against the U.S. dollar.
-One Litecoin Cash coin can currently be bought for $0.0023 or 0.00000014 BTC on popular cryptocurrency exchanges.
-Litecoin Cash has a market capitalization of $1.74 million and approximately $160.90 worth of Litecoin Cash was traded on exchanges in the last 24 hours.
+Litecoin Cash (LCC) traded 4.7% higher against the U.S. dollar during the 1-day period ending at 20:00 PM ET on November 19th.
+One Litecoin Cash coin can currently be purchased for about $0.0023 or 0.00000014 BTC on popular cryptocurrency exchanges.
+Litecoin Cash has a market capitalization of $1.79 million and approximately $372.38 worth of Litecoin Cash was traded on exchanges in the last day.
+In the last seven days, Litecoin Cash has traded 3.1% lower against the U.S. dollar.

-LCC is a PoW + Hive coin that uses the SHA256 hashing algorithm.
-Litecoin Cash’s total supply is 770,538,231 coins.
-The official website for Litecoin Cash is litecoinca.sh.
+Litecoin Cash is a PoW + Hive coin that uses the SHA256 hashing algorithm.
+Litecoin Cash’s total supply is 770,613,669 coins.
+Litecoin Cash’s official website is litecoinca.sh.
 The Reddit community for Litecoin Cash is https://reddit.com/r/lccofficial and the currency’s Github account can be viewed here.
 Litecoin Cash’s official Twitter account is @litecoincash and its Facebook page is accessible here.

 According to CryptoCompare, “Litecoin Cash (LCC) is a cryptocurrency .
 Users are able to generate LCC through the process of mining.
-Litecoin Cash has a current supply of 770,485,762.4584944.
-The last known price of Litecoin Cash is 0.00240584 USD and is up 8.63 over the last 24 hours.
-It is currently trading on 9 active market(s) with $975.40 traded over the last 24 hours.
+Litecoin Cash has a current supply of 770,561,106.2084944.
+The last known price of Litecoin Cash is 0.002222 USD and is down -7.46 over the last 24 hours.
+It is currently trading on 9 active market(s) with $188.74 traded over the last 24 hours.
 More information can be found at https://litecoinca.sh/.”

 Litecoin Cash Coin Trading